 When selecting a gaming laptop, you need to look for a processor that’s up to the task and enough memory to give your CPU the advantage it needs to perform at its best.
 In today’s market, you just can’t beat Intel processors.
 For gaming, I recommend the Intel i7 eight generation series of processors.
 When looking at your processor model number, pay attention to the letters at the end, as not all i7 processors are created equally.
 For gaming, I recommend investing in one of the K line of processors as it will give you more power compared to other i7 processors.

 When looking at RAM, never go lower than 8GB of memory, and that’s the absolute minimum I would ever recommend for gaming.
-Ideally, you will want a laptop that has at least 16GB of memory and if you are truly serious about your gaming, anything over 16GB is not necessary for a dedicated gaming laptop.
+Ideally, you will want a laptop that has at least 16GB of memory and if you are truly serious about your gaming and want to know how to improve gaming performance on laptop, anything over 16GB is not necessary for a dedicated gaming laptop.

 Storage can always be a challenge for gamers.
 Games can take up a lot of space on your hard drive, but larger hard drives tend to be slower.
 There are two basic types of hard drives today: HDD and SSD.
 The SSD, or solid state drives, are much faster with their read and write times, making them perfect for installing your operating system and your games.
 However, they tend to be smaller.
 An HDD, or hard disk drive, is a traditional hard drive that has been around for decades.
 These drives tend to be much larger giving you more than enough room for your games, but they spin slower so their read and write times aren’t even on the same playing field with an SDD.